gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 While porting old code that uses classic script tags can be a thorny proposition, you should absolutely use these if you’re building something new.

-One drawback they do have is **compatibility.** They’ve been supported by major browsers since around 2017, but some users continue to use obsolete browsers that don’t support them.
+One drawback they do have is **compatibility.** Major browsers have supported them since around 2017, but some users continue to use obsolete browsers that don’t support them.

 This includes the infamous IE11, but also some built-in mobile browsers.